cccbr/runningatower/content/docs/formalities/_index.md

 Any records of ringers must be in-line with statutory regulations and any requirements of the ***[tower authority](../glossary/#tower-authority)***.

-Permission must be obtained from parents / guardians of under 18s.
+Permission must be obtained from parents or guardians of under 18s.

 Membership lists and contact details must be kept secure.
 Access should be restricted to a defined list of officers.
 Parental details must be held for under 18s along with a date of birth, to indicate when a minor becomes an adult.